Hussain-M53/AI-ML-DL-projects/README.md

 # AL-ML-DL projects
-This repo consist of all machine learning projects based on Machine leanring and Deep LeaRning models like CNN , NN , Rainforest, Logistic Regression etc on the dataset.
-Exploratory Data Analysis is also performing before training/fitting the model on the dataset.
+This repo consist of all machine learning projects based on Machine learning and Deep Learning models like CNN , NN , Randomforest, Logistic Regression etc on the dataset.
+Exploratory Data Analysis is also performed before training/fitting the model on the dataset.